 After all, a good craftsman is the one who closely pays attention to details and makes it easy to feel the real aesthetic.
 Detail is not Just in decor but in furniture itself.
 Japanese are known to work hard to provide detailed and fine work in whatever they do and so in furniture.

 Our world is a feast of most imaginative colors, but when it comes to white color, then it’s the most versatile, dynamic, and delicate.

 Japanese people love white color because they consider it as a symbol of purity and emptiness.

 White color has a texture that can perfectly evoke the materiality of the objects.
 It doesn’t mean they ignore bright colors.
 They Just focus on greater things.

-Get inspired with my pinterest Japanese design board here.
+Get inspired with my pinterest Japan interior design board here.

-Is Japanese design to minimalistic for you.
+Is Japanese style to minimalistic for you.
 Do you want to add splash of modern flavor but stil stick to its philosophy?
-Japandi interior design would be great mix for you!
+Japandi would be great mix for you!